 - Google analytics — use data to understand how well your users interact with your content

-- Other content formats — consider other ways to provide content to meet your users’ needs, for example, image, chart, PDF, video.
+- Content types — consider other ways to provide content to meet your users’ needs, for example, image, chart, PDF, video.

 Get started by pair writing user stories and mapping user journeys.
 This also helps the SME to understand the user need and the content design process.